CalvinKrist/AlloxTesting/estimator/README.md

 1. Get the model and put it in a new directory.
 2. Create a `run.sh` script that can train the model based on given parameters.
 See `jobs/googleNet/run.sh` for an example.
 3. Create a new subclass of `Job` and implement the `copy` and `get_args` functions.
+4. Integrate the `time_writter` into the job.
+See [jobs/googleNet/examples/inception_cifar.py](jobs/googleNet/examples/inception_cifar.py) for an example.
+Note the following in particular:
+	* `time_writter.Start()` is called right at the start of the `train` function
+	* `time_writter.LogUpdate()` is called at the start of each epoch
+	* `time_writter.LogUpdate()` is called after the last epoch
+	* `time_writter.LogUpdate()` and `time_writter.PrintResults()` are called at the very end of the `train` function
+	* Because the `time_writter` is in a different module, it must be imported in a special manner.
+This is done around line 20 of [jobs/googleNet/examples/inception_cifar.py](jobs/googleNet/examples/inception_cifar.py).

+### Time Writter

+The `TimeWritter` is used to track timing within jobs.
+It uses a singleton design pattern, where the module has a single instance of the `TimeWritter` class and exposes functions to use it.
+The `TimeWritter` class can be started, and then every time `LogUpdate()` is called it marks how long it has been since the writter was started or `LogUpdate` was last called.
+It can output the results of this logging, and additionally the module has a function to parse this output.

+Thus, by using the `time_writter` module as described in [Adding a new Job](#adding-a-new-job), when the job is done there will be output like such:

+`<TIME_WRITTER_OUTPUT>[13.973396399989724, 8.200004231184721e-06, 2.094237900004373]</TIME_WRITTER_OUTPUT>`

+Assuming a batch / epoch-based job, this shows that initial construction of the model and loading of TensorFlow took about 14 seconds, then a single epoch took 8.2e-06 seconds, and then saving the model to a file took about 2 seconds.
+Passing the output of the job (including the above string) to `time_writter.parse_output(output)` will return the float list of `[13.973396399989724, 8.200004231184721e-06, 2.094237900004373]`, which can then be summed to find the total job time or analyzed using knowledge of the job structure for a more accurate analysis.
+For example, summing the first and last elements of the list gives a y intercept and the remaining elements will give the slope.